What is fiber and what are its practical functions?

 Fiber binds to heavy metals inside the body

-Fiber prevents the body from absorbing heavy metals such as mercury, lead, cadmium, and arsenic by binding to them and and kicking them out the body.
+Fiber binds to heavy metals such as mercury, lead, cadmium, and arsenic, kicks them out the body, and prevents the absorbing of heavy metals.
 How do these heavy metals end up inside the body?
-Through the air you inhale, the water you drink, and the food you eat.
+Through the air we inhale, the water we drink, and the food we eat.

-Fiber retains water and therewith causes bowel movement
+Fiber binds to water and therewith causes bowel movement

 Fiber serves as the main food for the gut flora

-Gut flora is the good bacteria inside your colon which, unlike your digestive tract, can digest fiber and as a side product get small chain fatty acids such as butyrate which is the preferred food of your colon’s epithelial cells.
-So fiber is very important for your colon.
+Gut flora is the good bacteria inside our colon which, unlike our digestive tract, can digest fiber.
+As a byproduct of digestion, we get small chain fatty acids such as butyrate which is the preferred food of our colon’s epithelial cells which once again loudly screams that fiber is very important for our colon.

 I root for fiber.
 Who do you root for?